rust-lang/unsafe-code-guidelines/reference/src/layout/unions.md

 layout of Rust unions is, _in general_, **unspecified**.

-That is, there are no _general_ guarantees about the offset of the fields, whether all fields have the same offset, etc.
+That is, there are no _general_ guarantees about the offset of the fields, whether all fields have the same offset, what the call ABI of the union is, etc.

 <details><summary><b>Rationale</b></summary>